If you are interested in our collection of information on our website, please Click here to go to How We Collect and Use Information on our Website.

-To ensure our database addresses remain accurate, we also obtain address information from third party licensed data providers for National Change of Address and other authorized parties.
+To help ensure our database addresses remain accurate, we may obtain address information from third party licensed data providers for National Change of Address and other authorized parties.

-When you visit this web site, other parties such as third-party advertising partners and analytics providers may collect information about your online activity over time and across websites.
-This information may include identifiers that may permit those parties to serve tailored ads to your device.
+When you visit this web site, other parties such as third-party advertising partners and analytics providers may collect information about your digital activity over time and across digital platforms.
+This information may include identifiers that may permit those parties to serve tailored ads to your device(s).
 For more information about third-party advertising partners’ collection and use of such data for interest-based advertising purposes (and opting out of such use), see “Interest-Based Online/Behavioral Advertising” below.

-Our websites may also use session log data and non-personal data for the purpose of performing analytics on the user's experience while visiting the site.
+We use this information for the purpose of performing analytics on user experience while visiting the site.
 This analysis:

-- Involves the use of a third party vendor acting on our behalf
+- May involve the use of a third party vendor acting on our behalf

 - Is performed in order to improve our website and the user experience

-- Includes the use of session and/or persistent cookies to track user movement across this and other Ford websites or to track other events within or across this and other Ford websites
+- May include the use of session and/or persistent cookies to track user movement across this and other Ford Motor Company websites or to track other events within or across this and other Ford Motor Company websites

-If you visit this website and “like” or share content via our social sharing capability you will be connecting to a third-party social media server (i.e. Facebook.com, Twitter.com).
+We may provide functionality on this website if you “like” or share content via our social sharing capability, that you will be connecting to a third-party social media server (i.e. Facebook.com, Twitter.com).
 Ford of Canada may track on an aggregate level, the number of items "liked" or items on this website that you choose to share with the third-party social media site.

-Our website may use session and persistent “cookies,” session logs, spot light ads/web beacons/GIF/pixel tags, banner ads or links, third party networks that serve user-requested emails (e.g., a third party email service provider for Tell-a-Friend user-customized emails), and third-party click tracking analytics tools (such as Adobe, DoubleClick, Efficient Frontier, and Google Analytics) to collect aggregate or other non-personally identifiable information about site visitors.
+Our website may use session and persistent “cookies,” session logs, client side storage,survey tools, spot light ads/web beacons/GIF/pixel tags, banner ads or links, third party networks that serve user-requested emails (e.g., a third party email service provider for Tell-a-Friend user-customized emails where the email addresses collected are used solely for the purpose of forwarding to your intended recipient), and third-party click tracking analytics tools (such as Adobe, DoubleClick, Efficient Frontier, Keynote, Google Analytics, Mouseflow, and iPerceptions and these companies may also use such tools).

 A “cookie” is a small text file that helps us in many ways to make your visit to our website more enjoyable and meaningful to you.
-For example, cookies avoid you having to log in every time you come back to one of our websites.
+For example, cookies avoid you having to enter your postal code every time you come back to one of our websites.
 They also allow us to tailor a website or advertisement to better match your interests and preferences.
 There are a couple different types of cookies.